dbalduini/scala-zip/README.md

 ================
 ### TODO
-* Revise all the tests.
+* Ajust the Zip Reader